andrablaj/andrablaj/README.md

 # Hi! 👋

-👩‍💻 Tech professional, international development enthusiast and language geek with more than 12 years of experience in software engineering and leadership roles, committed to using technology for positive social impact.
-I deeply believe that when you care, more people will care, too, and I apply that belief to everything I do.
+I serve as Director of Open Technology for Medic, combining my passion for people management and my dedication to creating digital tools that are free, meaningful, and accessible to all.
+I collaborate with a vibrant, distributed community that shares a profound commitment: stewarding open-source technology that empowers health workers, bringing vital care to the world's most remote communities.
+I sincerely believe that when you care, more people will care, too, and I apply that belief to everything I do.

-I started as an Engineering Manager in May 2021 and learned a lot through the fantastic thoughtful resources I found online.
-You can find a compilation of links and templates that supported me in my Engineering Management journey in [andrablaj/engineering-management-handbook](https://github.com/andrablaj/engineering-management-handbook).
+When I am not working with technology, you will find me studying languages – a pursuit that helps me better understand and connect with people from different cultures.

 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-andrablaj-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/andrablaj/)